 The following are frequently asked questions from new and existing clients:

-I specialize in treating adults, emerging adults, and adolescents.
+I specialize in treating adolescents, emerging adults, and adults.

 My current schedule is as follows:

 |Tuesdays||9:00 am to 7:00 pm||Wednesdays||9:00 am to 7:00 pm||Thursdays||9:00 am to 7:00 pm||Fridays||9:00 am to 7:00 pm|

 I was just recently added to the CareFirst Blue Cross Blue Shield network.
 I will provide more information about that here shortly.

 For all other insurances, I remain an “out-of-network” provider.
 I provide all clients with detailed receipts at the end of each month, and these include all of the information needed to submit to your insurance company for possible reimbursement.
 Questions to ask your insurance company about your out-of-network mental health benefits:

 - Do I have out-of-network mental health benefits?

 - What amount will I be reimbursed for a 55-minute individual psychotherapy session (CPT Code 90837) at a fee of $150?